Red House Theater: Today

 The Riverside Live House Corporation Ltd. took control of the horizontal section of the main Cruciform Building in September 2008.
 It hosts concerts by students and musicians from Thursday throughout the weekend.

 The building was converted into a theater in 2007, and has since become a popular part of the gay scene in the neighborhood.
 It is the site of the annual gay New Year’s Eve countdown and the Taipei Pride and the Mr. Gay World Taiwan pageant.

 It was the venue of the Wikimania 2007 Party, which included a short film festival.

 In 2017, the main lantern of the Taiwan Lantern Festival was displayed on the square of the Red House, attracting numerous international visitors.

 Amenities

 The ground floor houses a small cafe and a display on the history of the building, as well as several independent shops.
 The second-floor theater hosts regular live performances.
-The theater is within walking distance west from Ximen Station on the Taipei Metro.
+The theater is within walking distance west from Ximen Station when exiting from Exit 1 and southwest when exiting from Exit 6 on the Taipei Metro.